 Furthermore, a pre-marital agreement cannot include binding language related to ownership of the matrimonial home.
 According to the Family Law Act, both parties have an equal right to live in the home, and a contractual agreement cannot alter or terminate that right.
 These issues can only be decided through separation agreements or divorce proceedings.

-Toronto Lawyer Paul Riley could answer any questions you may have about what terms can and can’t be included in a prenup.
+A knowledgeable Toronto prenup lawyer could answer any questions you may have about what terms can and can’t be included in a prenup.

 If you are engaged to be married, the right lawyer could help you protect your financial interests for the future and facilitate meaningful dialogue between you and your fiancé.
 A prenup provides you with an opportunity to ensure you are on the same page as your future spouse and can help foster transparency and communication between you.